tc39/proposal-record-tuple/tutorial/en.md

 ## Coumpounding values into another value with records

-Now let's take a quick look at records that are like tuples but keyed!
-Let's just name our axes from our previous example:
+Now let's take a quick look at records.
+Records are like tuples but have string-keys like objects, instead of an ordered sequence of elements like a tuple (or array).
+Let's name our axes from our previous example:

 ```js